 A (Very) Brief History of Modern Science

-Having experienced the dogmatic assertion that insisted on faith at the expense of reason, and experiencing its dire effects, we could say that there was a reactionary suspicion by scientists against anything that conceives truth in an apodictic manner, and which the scientific tradition retains to this day.
+It seems, there is a general skepticism in the modern scientific tradition about anything that speaks with certitude about reality.
+Having experienced the dogmatic assertion that insisted on faith at the expense of reason, and experiencing its dire effects, we could say that there was a reactionary suspicion by scientists against anything that conceives truth in an apodictic manner – which the scientific tradition retains to this day.

 The Post-Modern Turn

 But these schools of thought seem to be in rival camps at present.
 In fact, many post-modernists even question the very relevance of modern science.

 Revaluing Modern Science